Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Ryu.
-I am a graduate of UCF's Texts & Technology Ph.
-D. Program.
-I have also researched with UCF's Center for Humanities and Digital Research.
+I am a Doctoral Student who studies Texts & Technology at the University of Central Florida.
+Recently, I earned a Master of Arts in Interdiscplinary Studies.
+In this degree's curriculum, I had two concentrations in TEFL (Teaching English as a Foreign Language) and Texts & Technology.
+From my studies in my Master's coursework, I expanded my studies into my work for the Texts & Technology PhD Program.